openhab/static-code-analysis/README.md

 ### Individual plugin customization

-Each of the Maven plugins that are used (for FindBugs, Checkstyle and PMD) are configured by setting a user properties that are located in the `src/main/resources/configuration` directory.
+Each of the Maven plugins that are used (for FindBugs, Checkstyle and PMD) are configured by setting user properties that are located in the `src/main/resources/configuration` directory.

 You can refer to the following links for more configuration options for the specific Maven plugins: